andrew/ultimate-awesome/README.md

 - [awesome-ner](https://github.com/smiyawaki0820/awesome-ner) - This repository groups together for the task of "Named Entity Recognition (NER)".
 - [awesome-stacks](https://github.com/stacksjs/awesome-stacks) - 🎉 A curated list of awesome things related to Stacks.js. .
 - [awesome-balochi-nlp](https://github.com/strickvl/awesome-balochi-nlp) - A repository for resources relating to NLP in the Balochi language.
+- [awesome-private-wireless](https://github.com/sullivg2/awesome-private-wireless) - A curated list of awesome services, solutions and resources for private LTE and 5G networks.
 - [awesome-sysadmin-tools](https://github.com/Sysadminka/awesome-sysadmin-tools) - Awesome Tools for Sysadmins.
 - [awesome-saml](https://github.com/taiyeoguns/awesome-saml) - List of most things SAML.
 - [awesome-stack](https://github.com/thinc-org/awesome-stack) - List of awesome things to add to your stack curated with love by Thinc.